VA Disability Blueprint

 Document Everything From Day One

-Even if your VA claim isn’t ready, submitting an Intent to File locks in your effective date for back pay—sometimes worth thousands of dollars, making it crucial for securing your disability benefits.
-Additionally, having a nexus letter can strengthen your claim.
+Even if your VA claim isn’t ready, submitting an Intent to File locks in your effective date for back pay—sometimes worth thousands of dollars, making it crucial for securing your veterans benefits.
+Additionally, having a nexus letter can strengthen your claim, which is an important step in the VA claims process outlined in the VA Disability Blueprint.

 Be Specific in Your Claim Language